Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/UART/UART - PM2.5 Concentration in The Air.rst

 PMS3003 or PMS5003 is a sensor of air quality, it can detect the concentration of 0.3 to 10 micrometer particulate matters in the air.
 The sensor output its data via UART.

 The PMS3003 or PMS5003 sensor detects the concentration value of PM 1.0, PM 2.5, PM 10 particles.
 For example, PM 2.5 stands for fine particles with a diameter of 2.5 micrometers or less.

-Open the example in ``“File” → “Examples” → “AmebaSoftwareSerial” → “PMS3003_AirQuality”``
+Open the example in ``"File" → "Examples" → "AmebaSoftwareSerial" → "PMS3003_AirQuality"``

 |image01|